Freedoms of the air: Seventh and ninth freedoms (standalone cabotage)

 The unofficial seventh and ninth freedoms are variations of the fifth freedom.
 It is the right to carry passengers or cargo in foreign territories without any service to, from or via one's own country.
 The seventh freedom is to provide international services between two foreign countries, and the ninth between points within a single foreign country.

+In May 2026, the Israeli Transportation Ministry proposed giving Emirates permission to add seventh freedom flights from Ben Gurion Airport to destinations including New York City and Bangkok.
+The proposal could help cut fares for passengers from Ben Gurion Airport while impacting incumbent airlines serving routes to and from Israel.

 The right to carry passengers or cargo within a foreign country without continuing service to or from one's own country, is sometimes known as "stand-alone cabotage".
-It differs from the aviation definition of "true cabotage", in that it does not directly relate to one's own country.
+It differs from the aviation definition of "true cabotage" in that it does not directly relate to one's own country.

 Eighth freedom (consecutive cabotage)

 The unofficial eighth freedom is the right to carry passengers or cargo between two or more points in one foreign country and is also known as cabotage.

 It is extremely rare outside Europe.
 The main example is the European Union, where such rights exist between all its member states.
 Other examples include the Single Aviation Market (SAM) established between Australia and New Zealand in 1996; the 2001 Protocol to the Multilateral Agreement on the Liberalization of International Air Transportation (MALIAT) between Brunei, Chile, New Zealand and Singapore; United Airlines' "Island Hopper" route, from Guam to Honolulu, able to transport passengers within the Federated States of Micronesia and the Marshall Islands, although the countries involved are closely associated with the United States.
 Such rights have usually been granted only where the domestic air network is very underdeveloped.
 One instance was Pan Am's authority to fly between Frankfurt and West Berlin from the 1950s to the 1980s, although political circumstances and not the state of the domestic air network dictated this – only airlines of the Allied Powers of France, the United Kingdom and the United States had the right to carry air traffic between West Germany and the legally separate and distinct territory of West Berlin until 1990.
 In 2005, the United Kingdom and New Zealand concluded an agreement granting unlimited cabotage rights.
 Given the distance between the two countries, the agreement can be seen as reflecting a political principle rather than an expectation that these rights will be taken up in the near future.
 Similarly, New Zealand had exchanged eighth-freedom rights with Ireland in 1999.